How to clean your menstrual cup or menstrual disc the right way

 At home with whatever you have on hand

-Stovetop menstrual cup sterilization:
+Stovetop menstrual cup or disc sanitization:

 - Fill a small pot with 4 cups of water and bring to a boil.

-Microwave menstrual cup sterilization:
+Microwave menstrual cup or disc sanitization:

 - Fill a microwave-safe container (ideally a glass dish, like a Pyrex dish, or a large mug) about three-quarters full with water.